- Uptime: 99.99%

 You can easily resell the BionicWP WordPress hosting plans with your own branding.
 The tech team will even answer mail from your own business email address.

 Keep in mind, the white-labeling of the plans would cost you $150/month, plus whatever you spend on the hosting itself.
 The cost includes unlimited website edits for all your clients, though, so you get relatively good value.

 Still, BionicWP reseller hosting is best if you already have a few steady clients lined up.
 As long as you know they would appreciate the strong WordPress hosting service, it’s a great deal.

 9. Flexible Deals

-BionicWP plans are pretty flexible.
+BionicWP plans are highly customizable.
 You can start on the smallest single-website plan with 5GB storage, 50GB CDN bandwidth, and 20k visitors.
 Each subsequent level lets you set up another website and adds just as many resources.
 The max you can go for 99 times what the basic plan offers.

 If you need to go over 500GB of disk space and 2 million visitors, which is quite something, you can request a custom plan.

 You can also pick and choose which sites need add-ons like speed optimization tools and content edits.
 That way, you can take advantage of the advanced services only on essential sites and not waste any money.